amaranth-lang/amaranth/docs/lang.rst

 Modules
 =======

 A *module* is a unit of the Amaranth design hierarchy: the smallest collection of logic that can be independently simulated, synthesized, or otherwise processed.
-Modules associate signals with :ref:`control domains <lang-domains>`, provide :ref:`control structures <lang-control>`, manage clock domains, and aggregate submodules.
+Modules associate signals with :ref:`control domains <lang-domains>`, provide :ref:`control flow syntax <lang-control>`, manage clock domains, and aggregate submodules.

 ..
 TODO: link to clock domains
 ..
 TODO: link to submodules